Commits and Anchors

 added / deleted | Aggregate diff stats |

-file_changes | Per-file breakdown: path, added/deleted, attribution (ai/human/mixed), agent |
+file_changes | Per-file: path, added/deleted, attribution (ai/human/mixed), agent |

 ai_added / ai_deleted | Lines attributed to AI |